juanchopanza/WebSvrDemo/README.md

 Here, the host name is `ec2-52-88-73-214.us-west-2.compute.amazonaws.com`.
 This is the address that should be used to access the application.

+Next, enable the URL in google and facebook's developer settings.
+We don't go into detail here because it is assumed this part has been covered in project 3.

-Next, go to the [Google Developer Console](https://console.developers.google.com/project) and set javascript origins and redirect URLS using the hostname.
+* Go to [Google Developer Console](https://console.developers.google.com/project) and set javascript origins and redirect URLS using the hostname.
+* Go to [facebook developer apps](https://developers.facebook.com/apps), select this app and set the URL in both basic and advanced settings.

 ##### 14.3 Create virtual host configuration